karenortizbecerra/website/content/publication/1. jmp/index.md

 distributional impacts of consolidation across individuals and the potential implications of structural transformation within rural economies."

 # Summary.
 An optional shortened abstract.
-summary:  __Job Market Paper__ <br />I study the implications of land consolidation on employment and workers' welfare in rural economies.
+summary:  __Job Market Paper__ _(New Draft Coming Soon)._ <br />I study the implications of land consolidation on employment and workers' welfare in rural economies.
 Theoretical and empirical results suggest that consolidation might lead to a shift of labor out of agriculture along with a reduction in workers' welfare.